Battle of Qaqun: Battle

-On November 23, Edward left Acre for another raid.
+On November 23, Edward left Acre, with 200–300 knights and around 500 footsoldiers, for another raid.
 Edward's brother Edmund Crouchback had reinforced his troops from Acre and Cyprus, who were led by Hugh III.
 The military orders, Templars, Hospitallers, and Teutons, joined Edward's raid.
 This time, the Crusaders targeted the fort of Qaqun, 40 miles southeast of Acre.
 Heading south and slightly inland, they proceeded cautiously, marching mostly at night.
 When the Crusaders arrived, they met a large number of Turkomen herdsmen.
 The Crusaders attacked them, killing many of them and capturing a large number of cattle.

 The Crusaders then attacked the Qaqun.
-The Mamluk garrison managed to hold their ground, despite the death of the emir Husam al-Din Ustdar.
+The Mamluk garrison managed to hold their ground, despite the death of the emir, Husam al-Din Ustdar.
 Another emir, Baybars al-Jaliq, was wounded during the fight.
 Despite this, the Crusaders failed to capture the castle, and soon the Mamluk army, which was stationed at Ayn Jalut, arrived to relieve the fort.
 The Crusaders were forced to retreat to Acre.
 The Mamluks chased the Crusaders, killing many of them, including their horses, took back the cattle, and liberated a number of Turkomens who were captured.

 The Mamluk relief was force was led by Jamal al-Din Aqush al-Shamsi.
 Frankish sources mention that had it not been for the arrival of the Mamluk relief force, the Crusaders would've been able to capture it.